Recognizing topological polynomials by lifting trees: Introduction

-One interpretation of Theorem~\ref{thm:main} is that in both the obstructed and unobstructed cases, the 2\mbox{-}neighborhood of $H_f$ contains a nucleus for the (analogous) lifting map $\lambda_f : \hat \T_n \to \hat \T_n$.
+One interpretation of Theorem~\ref{thm:main} is that in both the obstructed and unobstructed cases, the 2\mbox{-}neighborhood of $H_f$ contains a nucleus for the (analogous) lifting map $\lambda_f : \hat \T_n \dasharrow \hat \T_n$.
 While this version of our theorem unifies the two cases, it does not immediately give an algorithm, since $\hat \T_n$ is not locally finite at the vertices of $\hat \T_n$ that do not lie in~$\T_n$.

 We may think of the fact that $\lambda_f$ is simplicial as a sort of contraction property.
 More accurately, it is a non-expansion property: the distance between any two vertices may not increase under a simplicial map.
 Our proof of Theorem~\ref{thm:main} does not show directly that $\lambda_f$ is globally contracting; this only comes out as a consequence.
+It would be interesting to understand the global rate of contraction of~$\lambda_f$.
+Nekrashevych studies a cell complex that is closely related to our $\T_n$ and shows that a hyperbolic polynomial acts on it with exponential contraction \cite[Section~7.6]{nek_cactus}.
+We suspect that a similar argument would show that a hyperbolic polynomial gives exponential contraction of $\T_n$; however, the non-hyperbolic case is more mysterious.

 Figure~\ref{fig:nuclei3} illustrates the contraction property for the rabbit polynomial.
 Here the 2-neighborhood of the Hubbard vertex maps into the 1-neighborhood after 3 iterates of the lifting map.
 It follows that any vertex of distance $d \geq 2$ from the Hubbard vertex gets mapped to another vertex of distance at most $d-1$ from the Hubbard vertex after 3 iterates.
 Therefore, upon iteration, every vertex of distance $d \geq 1$ eventually reaches the 1-neighborhood, which is a nucleus in this case.